 News from our Partners on the Covid-19 Emergency Support - Spear Brighton

-Whilst we do hope to return to running the Spear Programme in situ soon, given the uncertainty of the times we feel the development of 'virtual' tools and resources is key in ensuring we can still reach out to our young people whatever the circumstances."
+"Whilst we do hope to return to running the Spear Programme in situ as soon as circumstances allow, the development of 'virtual' tools and resources has been critical to ensuring we can still reach out to our young people whatever the circumstances" he added.

 We are delighted to have been able to provide funding through our emergency programme, to support the development of 'Spear Digital', as well as providing Spear with a number of devices that can be loaned to young people for who access to appropriate tech is a barrier to their participation.